 - The classic barbell deadlift will bulk up your traps no problem.
 By the time you can deadlift 405 pounds, you’ll necessarily have big traps.

 - The overhead press and push press will also bulk up your traps.
 When you press a weight overhead, your traps assist your shoulder muscles.
 Both bulk up together.
-A good goal to work towards for a bigger shoulder girdle is being able to do a few reps in a row with 135 pounds.
+A good goal to work towards for a bigger shoulder girdle is to do a few reps in a row with 135 pounds.

 - Even lateral shoulder raises are great for your traps.
 These are primarily used for building broader shoulders, but they’re also great for bulking up your traps.
 Just like with overhead pressing, the traps and shoulders work together to raise the weight.